tiacsys/bridle/boards/shields/waveshare_pico_10dof_imu_sensor/doc/index.rst

 Sensing Subsystem
 =================

-The shield is ready for using with the Zephyr :ref:`zephyr:sensing_api`.
+The shield is ready for using with the Zephyr :ref:`zephyr:sensing`.
 The interface is disabled for default and can be enabled by an application overlay :file:`app.overlay` (see :ref:`zephyr:application`).

 .. list-table::
    :align: center